wy-chan/devchallenges_EdieHomepage/README.md

 See demo here: https://wy-chan.github.io/devchallenges_EdieHomepage/

 I created a page based on the given design.
+My skills in making the navigation bar is improved.

 ### Built With

 - HTML
+- CSS
-- CSS, flexbox
+- JavaScript

 ## Features